 An approved LC is a determination by DOL that the employer has proven, after a comprehensive recruitment and interview process, that there are no qualified U.S. workers available and willing to take the offered job.

-In 2005, the DOL changed the processing of LCs to the current PERM (Program Electronic Review Management) system.
-The change was designed to streamline what had been an extremely complicated process as well as reduce the overall time needed to obtain an approved LC.
+The DOL processes LCs using a system called PERM (Program Electronic Review Management), which was established in 2005.
+The idea was to streamline what had been an extremely complicated process, as well as reduce the overall time needed to obtain an approved LC.

-Before the change, DOL and the related state agencies were involved in every step of the process.
-As a result, the processing times for LCs grew longer because DOL and the state agencies did not have the resources to process each LC in a timely manner.
+Before the change to PERM, DOL and related state agencies were involved in every step of the process.
+As a result, the processing times for LCs extremely long, because DOL and the state agencies did not have the resources to process each LC in a timely manner.
 Government processing of LCs was taking a couple of years.

-Under the PERM program, the employer is required to complete all the recruitment without any involvement by the DOL, except the prevailing wage determination mentioned below.
-After completion of the recruitment process, the employer completes a form listing its recruitment steps and attesting that it found no qualified U.S. workers for the job.
+Under the PERM program, the employer is required to complete all recruitment without any involvement by the DOL, except the prevailing wage determination mentioned below.
+After completing the recruitment process, the employer submits a form listing its recruitment steps and attesting that it found no qualified U.S. workers for the job.